Arealai/api-documentation/README.md

         "documents": [{
                 "doc_id": "baaa0911-ebbb-eccc-dddd-aaaa33331111",
                 "file_name": "123345_Unclassified.pdf",
+                "loan_id": "loan_1233",
+                "template_uuid": "{a GUID of template}",
+                "elapsed_time": "{how much time this process spent in ms}", "num_pages": "3",
-                "created_at": "2022-01-04 00:02:05"
+                "doc_url": "{a URL to download the doc, expires in 10 min}", "created_at": "2022-01-04 00:02:05"
             }, {
                 "doc_id": "caaa1211-abbb-dccc-dddd-123400996677",
                 "file_name": "34567_Title.pdf",
+                "loan_id": "loan_7890",
+                "template_uuid": "{a GUID of template}",
+                "elapsed_time": "{how much time this process spent in ms}", "num_pages": "5",
-                "created_at": "2022-01-04 00:02:26"
+                "doc_url": "{a URL to download the doc, expires in 10 min}", "created_at": "2022-01-04 00:02:26"
             },
             {...}